Stoke Space: History

-In 2023, Stoke Space had an interview with Tim Dodd (also known as The Everyday Astronaut), wherein the CEO Andy Lapsa revealed their plan to create a fully and rapidly reusable orbital rocket.
+In 2023, CEO Andy Lapsa revealed their plan to create a fully and rapidly reusable orbital rocket.

-In the first months of 2023, Stoke Space finished the construction of Hopper1, a full-scale second stage prototype, intended to test fluid mechanics in the vehicle.
-On March 8, 2023, the company was given LC-14 in Florida as a future launch pad for their vehicles.
+In the first months of 2023, Stoke Space finished the construction of Hopper1, a full-scale second stage prototype, intended to test fluid mechanics.
+On March 8, 2023, the company was given LC-14 in Florida as a future launch pad.
 On March 18, Stoke Space's second stage conducted a wet dress rehearsal, where the company loaded both liquid oxygen (LOX) and liquid hydrogen into the stage's tanks, preparing it for launch without igniting the engines.

-On September 17, 2023, Stoke Space conducted a 10 meter "hop" test of "Hopper2", testing their unique differential steering method.
+On September 17, 2023, Stoke Space conducted a 10 meter "hop" test of Hopper2, testing their differential steering method.
 In 15 seconds, the vehicle ignited its 15 thrust chambers (half of the amount used on the operational vehicle), lifted 30 feet off the ground, showed its ability to steer without gimballing the engine like traditional rockets, and tested the actively cooled heat shield before successfully landing under three landing struts.
 In October 2023, Stoke Space announced a $100 million Series B funding round led by Industrious Ventures.

-In April 2024, the company announced it had completed assembly and installation of a first stage engine for test firing.
+In April 2024, the company announced that it had completed assembly and installation of a first stage engine for test firing.
 In May 2024, the company announced significant construction progress in their engine test firing stand.
-The first successful hot fire of Stoke Space's full flow staged combustion (FFSC) Engine named Zenith was reported in June 2024.
+The first successful hot fire of Stoke Space's full flow staged combustion (FFSC) Engine, named Zenith, was reported in June 2024.

+In January 2025, the company raised $260M in Series C funding and another $510M in October in Series D led by US Innovative Technology Fund along with $100M in debt.
+In February 2026, the company extended its series D to $860M.

+In September 2026, Stoke Space announced that it had raised $1 billion in series E funding.
+The company also unveiled the Nova Block 2, a fully reusable-medium lift launch vehicle capable of carrying 15 tonnes (15,000 kg) to low Earth orbit (LEO).